From chambers to echo chambers: Quantifying polarization with a second-neighbor approach applied to Twitter's climate discussion: The chambers of the X (previously Twitter) conversation

-The overlap distribution indicates that the ideologies on the climate conversation are polarized.
-However, it does not identify which users are from what group nor how many groups are there.
-In what follows, we describe how to obtain the ideological position of the users based on their chamber overlaps, $q_{ij}^t$, and compare it with quantitatively with the manual labelling.
+The overlap distribution reveals polarization in the climate conversation, but does not indicate the number of groups or assign users to specific groups.
+In what follows, we describe how to obtain the ideological position of the users based on their chamber overlap, $q_{ij}^t$, and compare it quantitatively with manual labeling.